locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 .. note::

-    The heatmap style requires that the GeoServer WPS plugin be installed in your GeoServer, as described in :ref:`geomesa_process`.
+    The heatmap style requires that the GeoServer WPS plugin be installed in your GeoServer, as described in the GeoMesa Process :ref:`geomesa_process_install` guide.

 Add the SLD file :download:`heatmap.sld <_static/geomesa-examples-gdelt/heatmap.sld>` to